-Medicare spending linked to longer life, better health in elderlyMay 23rd, 2011 By Katherine Kahn in Health /
+Medicare spending linked to longer life, better health in elderlyMay 23, 2011 By Katherine Kahn in Medicine & Health / Health

 In 2009, Medicare spending grew about 8 percent to over $502 billion and projections indicate growth at an average rate of nearly 6 percent per year through 2019.
 Powerful debates are under way in Washington on how to reduce Medicare spending.
 However, findings of a new study suggest that cutting Medicare spending across the board could result in poorer health outcomes for the elderly.

 Hadley is a senior health economics researcher and associate dean for finance and planning at George Mason University.
 He co-authored the study with researchers from the Urban Institute, a nonpartisan think tank for economic and social policy research.
 The study appears online in the journal Health Services Research.

 The researchers looked at data from 17,438 Medicare beneficiaries who entered the program from 1991 to 1999, and followed them for a three-year period.
 At baseline, about 22 percent or participants reported fair to poor health, and 30 percent reported having some limitation in daily living skills such as personal hygiene, feeding oneself or walking.